Mhp23/react-native-full-responsive/USAGE.md

 - [useMediaQuery (useMQ)](#usemediaquery-usemq)
 - [HOC](#hoc)

-All methods within this package offer two usage options, a longer syntax for those who prefer explicitness, and an abbreviated version for those who prefer conciseness.
+Excpet for `createRStyle` and `useRStyle`, All methods within this package offer two usage options, a longer syntax for those who prefer explicitness, and an abbreviated version for those who prefer conciseness.
 Choose the approach that best suits your preferred import and usage style.

 ```js
 import {